kvinay7/interview-preparation/AI Engineering.md

 | Retrieval required at runtime             | No retrieval required for the learned behavior          |
 | Can provide source context                | Does not inherently provide source grounding            |

----

-### C. RAG Architecture
+### RAG Architecture

-A RAG system has two pipelines: an indexing pipeline that processes documents into searchable vector representations, and a query pipeline that converts the user's question into a vector, retrieves relevant chunks, augments the prompt with that context, and sends it to the LLM to generate the answer.
+A RAG system has an indexing pipeline that processes documents into searchable vector representations, and a query pipeline that converts the user's question into a vector, retrieves relevant chunks, augments the prompt with that context, and sends it to the LLM to generate the answer.

 ```text
                 RAG SYSTEM